 Maria has had a variety of careers, including restaurant management, accounting, professional cook and caterer, and editor.
-She ran her own daycare for many years and continues to work as a private tutor, for students ranging from elementary age through college, in all subjects, including grammar, writing, reading, geometry, algebra and physics.
+She ran her own daycare for many years and continues to work as a private tutor, for students ranging from elementary age through college in all subjects, including Grammar, Writing, Reading, Geometry, Algebra and Physics.
 Maria worked as a substitute teacher as well as a middle school teacher at Wightwood School where she taught Spanish, U. S. History, Language Arts, and Math.
 She studied at Purdue University as an undergraduate.
-Maria is a mother to two boys – both recent graduates – one from Branford High School, class of 2009 and the other just out of college.
+Maria is a Branford “lifer” who raised two boys, now grown men, who are making their way in the world!

 Spanish instructor, Gloria Ruiz de Rabin, a native of Paraguay, holds a BA in Education from the National University of Paraguay and offers over seven years of professional Spanish language teaching experience.